uptowngirl757/frontend_mentor_repo/qr-code-component-main/README.md

 ### What I learned

-I was on a course i saw online, a free resource for learning to "write CSS that does'nt break the responsiveness of the web" and I got to apply what I'd been learning with the max-height and min-height CSS code sinppets below.
+I was on a course I found online, a free resource for learning to "write CSS that doesn't break the responsiveness of the web" and I got to apply what I'd been learning with the max-height and min-height CSS code sinppets below.
 I'm really proud of myself ✨.

+I used this CSS:

 ```css
 .qr-code-img {